written by Jonathan Denis

 Relying on the market is not the solution.
 The action of each of the parties involved is essential: taking responsibility, working conscientiously and reducing the selfish and mercantile propensity for fairness and equity.

-You, the lovers of chocolate or medicinal cocoa, also play an essential role.
+You, the lovers of chocolate or medicinal cacao, also play an essential role.
 Be the change, embracing the idea that your chocolate bar or drink will be appreciated all the more for what it's worth.

 It doesn't make sense tolook for the cheap stuff, to shake up consumer habits by jumping from one artisan to another, from one brand to another, from one store to another in order to optimize your shopping basket.